A Website Construction Guide for Visual Artists:

 default.htm or

 index.html, which are two filenames that a browser knows how to find without being asked.
-This is why it is a good idea to entitle your homepage with one of these 2 names, rather than something like "homepage.htm", which would require the visitor to type
+This is why it is a good idea to entitle your homepage with one of these 2 names, rather than something like "homepage.htm", which would require the visitor to type something like

 www.ecbrown.org/tutorial/homepage.htm in order to find it.